LegReq/did-btcr2/chapters/CRUD-Operations.md

 finalized ::Beacon Cohort::, they MAY construct the service object defining this BTCR2 Beacon that can be included within the DID documents service array for the relevant DIDs.

-The service object MUST contain:
+The service object MUST contain the following properties:

 * id \- A URL expressed according to the [DID Syntax](https://www.w3.org/TR/did/upcoming/#did-syntax) that uniquely identifies the service within the DID document that the service is going to be included.
 * type \- The type of the BTCR2 Beacon service.
-For ::Aggregate Beacons:: this must be either “MapBeacon” or “SMTBeacon”
+For ::Aggregate Beacons:: this must be either “MapBeacon” or “SMTBeacon”.
+This MUST match the type of the BTCR2 Beacon as specified by the Beacon Aggregator.
 * serviceEndpoint \- The ::Beacon Address:: received from the aggregator, encoded as a [BIP21 URI](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).